Fotowatikha/sc-sn-RNA-seq-Pre-Processing-Pipeline/README.md

 # Example:  out_directory: "/path/to/output directory"
 # All the cellranger and QC results will be stored here.
 # Although this parameter is required, the pipeline will use your current directory in case you forget to fill it in.
+# DO NOT specify the "out_directory" if you only want to run the "QC AND PRE-PROCESSING rule" (see further below).
 out_directory: ""

 # ***REQUIRED***